Pent-up aggression: Causes, effects, and 16 ways to manage

 8. Practice Mindfulness and Meditation

-Meditation and mindfulness practices can assist you in controlling your emotions and remaining in the present.
+Meditation and mindfulness practices can help you manage your emotions and stay present.

 9. Use “I” Statements

-When discussing problems with other people, utilize “I” words to communicate your wants and feelings without placing blame or making accusations.
+When discussing problems with others, use “I” words to communicate your wants and feelings without placing blame or making accusations.
 Say, for instance, “I feel upset when…” rather than “You make me angry when…”

 10. Problem-Solving